 What are Sweepstakes, Contests and Lotteries?

-Sweepstakes are prize giveaways where the winners are chosen by the luck of the draw.
+Sweepstakes are prize giveaways where the winners are chosen by the luck of the draw (“chance” or random are often used to explain how winners are chosen).
 Prizes can be almost anything a blogger can think of from handmade cards to an all expenses-paid trip.

 Contests choose a winner based on some merit.
 The winner is chosen based on some criteria such as best photo, funniest parenting tip, etc.

 A Lottery is a prize drawing where people must pay money to buy a chance to win.
 Lotteries are highly regulated and should not be run without consulting with legal counsel.

 While many bloggers use the term contest, unless there is some criteria for choosing the winner their giveaway is most likely a sweepstakes.
 In addition, I’ve seen that most bloggers will use some form of random selection process to choose the winner of their giveaway item, thus making their giveaway a sweepstakes and not, in fact, a contest.